6largemedjool datespitted and soaked in hot water for 10 minutes

 Mix dry ingredients: In a large bowl, mix oats, ground flaxseed, baking powder, cinnamon, nutmeg, ginger, and salt.

 Combine: Pour blended mixture into the bowl and add carrots.
 Mix until well combined.
-Cover and let sit while the oven preheats.
+Transfer to the prepared baking dish.

-Bake: Once oven is ready, pour the oat mixture into your baking dish.
-Place in the oven to bake for 45-60 minutes until the top is firm.
+Bake: Place in the oven to bake for 45-60 minutes until the top is firm.
 Let the oats cool at least 10 minutes before slicing.

 Frost: You can either frost the entire baking dish, or frost individual slices as you eat them.
 If you want to frost the entire dish, let the oats cool completely first.